Leonora Baroni: Legacy

-She was the daughter of Adriana Basile, a virtuosa singer, and Mutio Baroni.
-Leonora Baroni was born at the Gonzaga court in Mantua.
-She sang alongside her mother and sister Caterina at court and across Italy, including cities such as Naples, Genoa, and Florence.
-She was admired not only for her skill as a musician, in which she almost overshadowed her mother, but also for her learning and refined manners.
 Baroni was honored by poets such as Fulvio Testi and Francesco Bracciolini, who addressed poems to her, as did some nobles, such as Annibale Bentivoglio and then-cardinal Pope Clement IX.
 These poems were collected and published as Applausi poetici alle glorie della Signora Leonora Baroni in 1639 and reprinted in 1641.
-John Milton later wrote a series of epigrams to her, entitled Ad Leonoram Romae canentem.
+John Milton later wrote a series of epigrams to her, entitled Ad Leonoram Romae canentem (1639).
+Others praised Baroni for her challenging yet moving musical performances.